-At outturn for 2016/17 there was a net underspending of £249K (£331K for 2015/16) against the Revised Budget.
+At outturn for 2017/18 there was a net underspending of £399K (£249K for 2016/17) against the Revised Budget.
 The main areas where variances occurred are as follows:

 £000

-Employee Savings (109)
+Employee savings (41)

-Transport & Premises Savings (Net) (171)
+Transport & Premises savings (Net) (212)

+Supplies & Services savings (69)

-Net Additional Income (91)
+Net Additional Income (230)

-Extra contribution to reserves 50
+Extra contribution to Reserves 130

-Extra contribution to insurance provision 107
+Net extra contribution to Provisions 55

-Other minor variances (35)
+Other minor variances (32)

-(249)
+(399)

-As a result of the outturn, General Fund unallocated Balances stand at £4.725M as at 31 March 2017, which is well in excess of the minimum level of £1.5M.
-The use of Balances is an important element in addressing the Council's financial challenges and establishing a sustainable budget.
+As a result of the outturn, General Fund unallocated Balances stand at £5.067M as at 31 March 2018, which is well in excess of the minimum level of £1.5M.
+Balances are a fundamental component in protecting the Council's financial standing, as well as being an important element in helping to address the Council's financial challenges and establishing a sustainable budget, through their appropriate use.